Get an annual AARP membership for only $12. Limited time offer.

 Please enter a valid zip

-If living alone has become more challenging or you're looking for community, consider moving to an assisted living community.
-Most assisted living facilities provide services such as meals, housekeeping, and medication management.
-Amenities like a fitness center, transportation services, and outdoor spaces are often included to encourage health and well-being.
+If living alone has become more challenging or you're looking for community, an assisted living facility may be a great choice.
+Most assisted living facilities provide various services.
+These include meals, housekeeping, and medication management.
+Amenities could include a fitness center, transportation services, and outdoor spaces to encourage health and well-being.
 They also offer social opportunities and community.
 Since loneliness can contribute to mental and physical decline,1 connections and friendships fostered in an assisted living community can be great for your health!

 Assisted living community

-Before you visit assisted living communities near you, you may wonder what it's like to live there.
-Well, I've got the inside scoop!
+Before you visit assisted living communities near you, you may wonder what it’s like to live there.
+What is included in the fee?
+Are there rules that may not mesh well with some lifestyles?
+I can give you the inside scoop!
 During the years I worked for an assisted living facility, I spoke with dozens of residents who call assisted living home.
-Let's jump in to see if assisted living is right for you!
+Let’s jump in to see if assisted living is right for you!

 Find the Right Housing Options for You